hackclub/hackclub/workshops/cringe_101/README.md

 instead of regular audio you need
 [ADVANCED AUDIO](https://www.youtube.com/watch?v=XjtkWZ1uCXo).

-## Advanced Audio using Javascript
+## Advanced Audio using JavaScript

-There's an infinite number of things you can do with Javascript but for this workshop we’ll show you a way to make JS "listen" for when your grandma does something specific on your website and trigger a sound to play.
+There's an infinite number of things you can do with JavaScript but for this workshop we'll show you a way to make JS "listen" for when your grandma does something specific on your website and trigger a sound to play.

 You do not need the HTML tags from the tutorial above to get this work.
 But you will need to know how to specify the location of an audio file. (`src=""`)

-To get this to work you’ll need:
+To get this to work you'll need:

-1. A JavaScript File linked in your HTML ```<script type="text/javascript" src="script.js"></script>```
+1. A JavaScript File linked in your HTML `<script type="text/javascript" src="script.js"></script>`
 2. At least one audio file hosted either remotely (another website) or locally inside of your workspace